Skip to content

 Directory Structure for Custom Files#

-Place user-defined files under /etc/opt/srlinux/snmp.
+Place user-defined files in /etc/opt/srlinux/snmp.

 A:srl1# /tools system app-management application snmp_server-mgmt restart